QuantEcon/lecture-python-intro/lectures/eigen_II.md

 ### Irreducible Matrices

+We have (informally) introduced irreducible matrices in the Markov chain lecture (TODO: link to Markov chain lecture).

+Here we will introduce this concept formally.

 Let $A$ be a square nonnegative matrix and let $A^k$ be the $k^{th}$ power of A.

 Let $a^{k}_{ij}$ be element $(i,j)$ of $A^k$.